How can someone who began so well end so poorly?

 An ungrateful person doesn't care that others suffer as a result of his actions.
 Ingratitude leads to further spiritual madness, as seen in Romans 1:21, "because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened."

-A reprieve from death and immense prosperity are heady stuff.
+A reprieve from death and immense prosperity is heady stuff.
 Why does the LORD withdraw the sense of his presence from Hezekiah after he becomes prosperous?

 The Babylonians are a small and budding nation, seemingly too far away to be a threat to Judah during the days of Hezekiah's reign.
 What does Isaiah promise regarding the Babylonians?
 How will their eventual power impact Hezekiah's descendants?
 Why does the LORD provide this information over a hundred years in advance (Is.
 46:9-11)?